aeb0084/IGFs-Across-Amniotes/README.md

 &nbsp;                               |&nbsp;                               | [PDF Markdown Output](CrossSpecGraph_Final.pdf)

 ## Project Summary:
 > This project has two distinct components.
 The first is a RNAseq analysis across amniotes using publicly available data.
 The second is a quantitative expression analysis of IGF1 and IGF2 expression in two lizards (the brown anole and eastern fence lizards), two birds (the zebra finch and house sparrow), and two mice (the house mouse and deer mouse) across developmental stages in liver tissue.
+Relative levels of IGF1 and IGF2 expression are examined across the animote clade in order to further detail IGF1 and IGF2 gene expression patterns across the lifespan in other species  outside  of  laboratory  rodent  models,  and  to  determine  the  overall  prevalence  of IGF2 postnatal expression across the amniote phylogeny.

 ### RNAseq Data Curration: